-Leadership is the focal point within the Criteria for presenting the company's senior leadership management style and describing how the senior leaders guide the company in setting directions.
-The Category includes how the senior leaders create a leadership system based upon clear values and high performance expectations that addresses the needs of all stakeholders.
-The Category includes the company's responsibilities to the public and how the company practices good citizenship.
+Leadership is the focal point within the Criteria for addressing how the senior leaders guide the company in setting directions and seeking future opportunities.
+Primary attention is given to how the senior leaders create a leadership system based upon clear values and high performance expectations that addresses the needs of all stakeholders.
+The Category also includes the company's responsibilities to the public and how the company practices good citizenship.